-Run BlazeMeter Tests from GitHub Actions
+Run BlazeMeter tests from GitHub Actions

-In this integration, GitHub Actions jobs are executed within Docker containers using the GitHub Actions framework.
+• For Performance tests, GitHub Actions jobs are executed within Docker containers using the GitHub Actions framework.
 Use the BlazeMeter Docker image to create tests, run existing tests, update the test files of existing tests, and many more.

 Configure GitHub Actions